 Mexican iconic VW Beetle will no longer be in production

-Prosecution of the VW Beetle was halted at a Puebla, Mexico, assembly plant on Wednesday.
+Prosecution of the VW Beetle was halted at a Puebla, Mexico, assembly plant in July 2019.
 It was the only one in the world still manufacturing the car known to Mexicans as the ‘vocho’.

 The Volkswagen Beetle will no longer be in production, but it will forever live on as a favorite among Mexican motorists.

 The modern edition of the iconic VW model ceased production Wednesday at the automaker’s Puebla, Mexico, factory as workers waved goodbye to the last sputtering, bulbous, back-engine cars during a special celebration.
 It marked the end for a vehicle that has symbolized many things over eight decades.

 But for residents in Cuautepec, a town on the outskirts of Mexico City, still rely on the original no-frills version, praising it for its affordability, reparability.
 More importantly, the appreciate its dexterity at handling the district’s steep streets.
 High above the valley floor, where the notorious smog turns the surrounding hills into hazy silhouettes, the old-model compacts are popularly used as informal taxis for a place that lacks public transportation.